Mykola Plaviuk: Early life and education

 Mykola Plaviuk was born on 5 June 1925 in the village of Rusów in Poland (now Rusiv, Ivano-Frankivsk Oblast, in independent Ukraine).
-During World War II, Mykola became active in the Plast scouting movement in western Ukraine, which provided training after which many youth subsequently joined the Organization of Ukrainian Nationalists.
-After the war, he fled to Germany where he received a diploma from the University of Munich in economics.
-He emigrated to Montreal in Canada in 1949 where he became an active member of the Ukrainian diaspora in Canada.
+During World War II, Mykola became active in the Plast scouting movement in western Ukraine, which provided training after which many youths subsequently joined the Organization of Ukrainian Nationalists.
+After the war, he fled to Germany where he received a diploma from the Ludwig-Maximilians-Universität München in economics.
+He immigrated to Montreal in Canada in 1949 where he became an active member of the Ukrainian diaspora in Canada.
 In 1954 he graduated from Concordia University.

 Career

 Prior to the proclamation of an independent Ukrainian state in 1991, parallel to his professional career, Mykola Plaviuk held prominent positions in Ukrainian diaspora community/political institutions: president of the Ukrainian National Federation of Canada (1956–66); vice-president of the Ukrainian Canadian Congress (1966–71); senior Plast Ukrainian scout leader; initiator and chief organizer responsible for the establishment in 1967 of the World Congress of Free Ukrainians (WCFU) in New York; secretary general of the WCFU (1973–76);

-1st vice-president of the WCFU (1976–78); president of the WCFU (1978–80); elected leader of the Organization of Ukrainian Nationalists in 1979; in June 1988 elected vice-president of the Ukrainian National Republic (UNR) in Exile.
+1st vice-president of the WCFU (1976–78); president of the WCFU (1978–81); elected leader of the Organization of Ukrainian Nationalists (Melnykite faction) in 1979; (Note: Due to the founding constitution of the WCFU, Plaviuk could only assume the leadership of the OUN-M once his term ended in 1981.) in June 1988 elected vice-president of the Ukrainian National Republic (UNR) in Exile.

 After death of incumbent president Mykola Livytskyi, Plaviuk became his successor, serving from 8 December 1989 to 1992.
 During a ceremonious session of the Verkhovna Rada on 22 August 1992 in Kyiv, Mykola Plaviuk formally ceded his authority and the activity of the UNR to the first president of independent Ukraine, Leonid Kravchuk, who was elected in 1991.
 In his declaration, Plaviuk proclaimed that the current Ukrainian state is the lawful successor to the Ukrainian People's Republic and a continuation of its authority and state traditions.

 For his achievements in Ukrainian community and political affairs in the diaspora, Mykola Plaviuk was awarded the St. Volodymyr the Great Medal by the Ukrainian World Congress, and the Taras Shevchenko Medal by the Ukrainian Canadian Congress.

 In 1993, via extraordinary decree by President of Ukraine Leonid Kravchuk, Mykola Plaviuk was made a citizen of Ukraine.

 In 1996, by presidential decree Ukrainian President Leonid Kuchma conferred upon Mykola Plaviuk the State Order of Merit, 3rd Class "…for his personal contribution to the development of Ukrainian statehood, and his active community and humanitarian involvement…."